About Armarium

 Armarium will have an editorial board to review submissions and ensure the overall quality of the collection.
 Editors may also choose to avail of a more formal anonymous peer-review process (and claim peer-review status accordingly).

-Armarium is managed and developed by Pádraic Moran, University of Galway.
-All of the source code and data files are fully accessible on GitHub.
+Armarium is developed and managed by Pádraic Moran, University of Galway.